j19sch/frogsconf/pages/register.md

 ### Let us know you’re coming

-Follow the link below to register for our lean coffee on Wednesday 8 June.
+Follow the link below to register for our **lean coffee on Wednesday 8 June**.

 <button><a href="https://forms.gle/vJF4sajf1iAwSBDC9" target="_blank">Register here!</a></button>